-If you are interested in applying for employment with The Johns Hopkins University and require special assistance or accommodation during any part of the pre-employment process, please contact the HR Business Services Office at firstname.lastname@example.org.
+If you are interested in applying for employment with The Johns Hopkins University and require special assistance or accommodation during any part of the pre-employment process, please contact the Talent Acquisition Office at firstname.lastname@example.org.
 For TTY users, call via Maryland Relay or dial 711.

 The following additional provisions may apply, depending on campus.
 Your recruiter will advise accordingly.